whfjason/Financial-App/README.md

 # Mobile Financial App
-A simple, modern and user-friendly iOS application that allows users to manage personal finances.
+A simple, modern and user-friendly iOS application that allows user to manage personal finances.

 ## Built With
 * [Firebase](https://firebase.google.com/) - Authentication and realtime database